Alan Combe

-Alan Combe (born 3 April 1974) is a Scottish football coach and former player who is goalkeeping coach for Dundee.
+Alan Combe (born 3 April 1974) is a Scottish football coach and former player who is goalkeeping coach.
 He played as a goalkeeper for Cowdenbeath, St Mirren, Dundee United, Bradford City and Kilmarnock.
-He has previously worked as a goalkeeping coach for Alloa Athletic, Heart of Midlothian, Hibernian and Cove Rangers.
+He has previously worked as a goalkeeping coach for Alloa Athletic, Heart of Midlothian, Hibernian, Cove Rangers and Dundee.

 Club career

 Combe was born in Edinburgh.
 He was Kilmarnock's regular goalkeeper until he suffered a serious hip injury early in the 2009–10 season.
 He was released by Kilmarnock on 31 January 2011.

 Combe joined Alloa Athletic in August 2011 as a goalkeeping coach.
 In November 2011, Combe played for Clyde against Annan Athletic and kept a clean sheet.
 He went on trial with Hamilton Academical in December 2011, making his debut on 27 December 2011.

 In March 2012, Combe signed a deal with Greenock Morton that was due to run until the end of the 2012–13 season.
 He left Morton in September 2012 to Join Hearts, primarily as a goalkeeping coach.
 Combe retained his playing registration during spells with Hearts and Hibernian, but did not appear in a first team match for either club.